OsKaR31415/animations/README.md

 One important part of the design goals is that creating animation has to be done without worrying about any details.
 No one likes when doing a simple thing requires thinking about tons of details that are useless to the real problem you want to solve.
 So this tool tries to allow the creation of animations without worrying about useless details, even when you work on complex animations.
-The synax with the operators `>>` and `<<` helps that purpose : you don't need to care yourself about how to put certain animations atop or under other ones.
+The synax with the operators `>>` and `<<` helps that purpose : you don't need to care yourself about how to put certain animations over or under other ones.
 You don't even need to how composing animations work !
 To start creating animations, you just need to know some basic frame modifiers (functions that draw on the screen), and to know that an animation is made out of a function that yields frame modifiers.
 You don't even need to know that, you could already make a lot of animations just using the primitives (so really, only understanding the _over_ and _under_ operators is required).